-When the router is turned on, the Power LED turns amber for about 20 seconds and then turns white.
+When the router is turned on, the Power LED turns amber for up to two minutes and then turns white.
 If the LED does not turn white, this indicates a problem with the router.

-If the Power LED is still amber one minute after you turn on power to the router, do the following:
+If the Power LED is still amber three minutes after you turn on power to the router, do the following:

-- 1. Turn off the power and then turn it back on to see if the router recovers. - Press and hold the Reset button to return the router to its factory settings.
-See Factory Settings on page 172.
+- Cycle the power to see if the router recovers. - Press and hold the Reset button to return the router to its factory settings.
+For more information, see Factory Settings on page 185.